flexfinRTP/sapp-legal/TERMS_OF_SERVICE.md

 Subject to your compliance with these Terms, we grant you a limited, non-exclusive, non-transferable, revocable license to use the App for personal purposes.

 ### 9.2 Ownership
-The App, including its code, design, features, and content, is owned by SApp and protected by intellectual property laws.
+The App, including its code, design, features, and content, is owned by Genesis and protected by intellectual property laws.

 ### 9.3 Open Source
-Portions of the App may be available under open-source licenses (see LICENSE file).
+Portions of the App may be available under open-source licenses.
 Those components are governed by their respective licenses.

 ## 10. Data Export and Portability

 ### 10.1 Your Data Ownership
 You own all data you create in the App.
 You may export your data at any time using the App's export feature.

-### 10.2 Access After Cancellation
-- You retain access to the App until the end of your current paid period
-- After subscription ends, the App becomes read-only
-- You can still export your data after subscription ends
-- Data remains on your device until you delete it or uninstall

-### 10.3 Backup Files
+### 10.2 Backup Files
-Exported backup files (.sra files) are your property.
+Exported backup files are your property.
 You are responsible for:
 - Storing them securely
 - Not sharing them in ways that violate privacy
 - Managing access to these files